Morph (X-Men: The Animated Series and X-Men '97 character): The X-Men's sacrificial lamb

 According to executive story editors Eric and Julia Lewald, during development of X-Men: The Animated Series, the crew wanted a member of the X-Men to die in the pilot, to show that "there were stakes to [the X-Men's] struggle".
 Series director and producer Larry Houston stated that another reason factoring in the decision to kill off a character was to "do something different [and] unique" from other animated programs of the period.
 Head writer Mark Edward Edens clarified that killing off a character early on in the cartoon's run was also done to help "ramp up the emotions"; He further joked that killing of a character is something that "animation writers always dream of".

 Initially, this position was to be filled by John Proudstar / Thunderbird, who had joined the X-Men in Giant-Size X-Men #1 (1975) but died shortly thereafter in Uncanny X-Men #95 (1975).
 However, before the pilot's second draft, the crew realized that killing off their only Native American character would have negative implications, so it was decided to replace him with someone else.
-According to the Lewalds, they specifically looked for a minor character that had "died helping the X-Men".
-Searching through the comics for any X-Men members that fit their criteria, Eric Lewald describes how there were only "three or four" such characters, with Changeling being one of them.
+According to the Lewalds, they specifically looked for a minor character who had "died helping the X-Men".
+Searching through the comics for any X-Men members who fit their criteria, Eric Lewald describes how there were only "three or four" such characters, with Changeling being one of them.
 Upon discovering Changeling, the crew members opted to use him in Thunderbird's place.